StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 ### Add Python Dependencies

 Sometimes your check may require some external dependencies.
-To solve this problem StackState Agent V2 is shipped with python and pip embedded.
+To solve this problem Rancher Observability Agent V2 is shipped with python and pip embedded.
 When installing the dependencies needed by your custom check you should use the embedded pip to do so.
 This executable for pip can be found here:

 For Linux, you should find it at: